Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Introduction

-Here, we demonstrate that a machine learning (ML) emulator of a CPM can produce realistic, high-resolution (8.8km) daily-mean precipitation simulations for England and Wales, conditioned on GCM output.
-Our emulator is based on a diffusion model, a state-of-the-art generative ML approach \parencite{sohldickstein2015difforigin, song2021sbgmsde}.
+Here, we demonstrate that a machine learning (ML) emulator of a CPM can produce realistic, high-resolution daily-mean precipitation simulations for England and Wales, conditioned on coarse-resolution weather states produced by a GCM.
+Our emulator is based on a diffusion model, a state-of-the-art generative ML approach \cite{sohldickstein2015difforigin, song2021sbgmsde}.
 We call it ``CPMGEM" (CPM Generative EMulator).
-A schematic diagram is shown in \autoref{fig:ai-schematic}.
-This produces samples at a small fraction of the computational cost of running a CPM at a resolution is fine enough to produce details of precipitation structures needed for applications such as flood modelling \parencite[e.g.][]{bates2023ukfloodingrisk}.
-We trained the emulator using output from the Met Office United Kingdom (UK) CPM, the first set of national-scale CPM climate simulations produced as part of the UK Climate Projections (UKCP) Local product \parencite{kendon2021ukcpscienceupdate, kendon2023uklocaltrends}.
+A schematic diagram is shown in Figure~\ref{fig:ai-schematic}.
+We trained the emulator using output from the Met Office United Kingdom (UK) CPM, the first set of national-scale CPM climate simulations, which were produced as part of the UK Climate Projections (UKCP) Local product \cite{kendon2021ukcpscienceupdate, kendon2023uklocaltrends}.
+It produces samples at a small fraction of the computational cost of running a CPM at a resolution that is fine enough to produce information about precipitation at small enough spatial scales for applications such as flood modelling \cite<e.g.>{bates2023ukfloodingrisk}.
+The emulator output is at 8.8km grid spacing, coarser than the 2.2km grid spacing of the CPM, but this reflects the scale of its better-resolved features, which generally span multiple grid boxes \cite<e.g.,>{klaver2020effectiveresolution}, and coarsened CPM output remains more realistic than the output of an RCM with a similar $\sim10\mathrm{km}$ grid spacing \cite{kendon2017cpmprecipimprovements}.

-There exists much previous work on developing statistical methods to predict high-resolution precipitation \parencite[e.g][]{schoof2013downscalingclimatology, maraun2018downscalingbook}.
-However, these methods have generally struggled to produce predictions with realistic spatial structure \parencite{maraun2019sddownscaling, Widmann2019sptialvariability}, which is important for predicting impacts such as flooding \parencite[e.g.][]{scahller2020resolutionrole, archer2024CPMflooding}.
-One particular challenge is representing the stochastic aspect of downscaling, where the coarse-scale weather state does not uniquely define the state at a finer scale \parencite[e.g][]{maraun2017climchangesimbiascorrection, maraun2019sddownscaling}.
-The stochastic component of precipitation at fine scales can have very complex structure, particularly when small-scale convection plays a substantial role.
-This is very difficult to represent with conventional statistical approaches.
+There exists much previous work on developing statistical methods to predict high-resolution precipitation \cite<e.g.,>{schoof2013downscalingclimatology, maraun2018downscalingbook}.
+However, these methods have generally struggled to produce predictions with realistic spatial structure \cite{maraun2019sddownscaling, Widmann2019sptialvariability}, which is important for predicting impacts such as flooding \cite<e.g.,>{scahller2020resolutionrole, archer2024CPMflooding}.
+One particular challenge is representing the stochastic aspect of downscaling, where the coarse-scale weather state does not uniquely define the state at a finer scale \cite<e.g.,>{maraun2017climchangesimbiascorrection, maraun2019sddownscaling}.
+We refer to the difference between the high-resolution precipitation and the best possible deterministic prediction given the coarse inputs as the stochastic component.
+This component can have a very complex structure at fine scales, particularly when small-scale convection plays a substantial role.
+This is very difficult to represent with conventional statistical or deterministic ML approaches.